frootlab/rian/docs/glossary.rst

         As a consequence for :math:`p \geq 1` the Hölder means of absolute values are norms and thus induce distances to their underlying domains.
-        These are occasionally referred as :term:`Power-Mean difference`.
+        These are occasionally referred as :term:`power mean difference`.

         The Hölder means and their respective distances, have important applications in regression analysis.
 When applied to the components of a